-The public interest and necessity require the Project for the following reasons:
+The public interest and necessity require the Project for the following specific reasons:

-1. The existing population and employment density in the Crenshaw/LAX Transit Corridor ("Corridor") is extremely high and very transit dependent.
-The Corridor population and employment densities are four times higher than Los Angeles County as a whole.
+1. The population and employment densities in the Crenshaw/LAX Transit Corridor are extremely high and very transit-dependent.
+The population and employment densities are four times higher than Los Angeles County as a whole.
 The Corridor has a high concentration of low-income, minority, transit-dependent residents.
 More than 49 percent of all Corridor households are designated as low income.
-In addition, 16 percent of all households in the Corridor do not have access to an automobile, compared to 8 percent in the County's urbanized area.
+In addition, 16 percent of all Corridor households do not have access to an automobile, compared to 8 percent in the County's urbanized area.
 Forecasts show a growing transit-dependent population, with a projected 55 percent increase in Corridor residents that rely on, or will rely on the area's transit system.
-The Project will provide significant improvements in transportation and attendant access to economic (employment) opportunities for lowincome, elderly, transit-dependent persons living in the Crenshaw/LAX Transit Corridor area.
+The Project

-- 2. Implementation of the Project will result in a reduction of vehicle miles per day and reduction of auto air pollutants. - 3.
-The Project will relieve congestion on the already over capacity 1-405 San Diego and the 1-10 Santa Monica Freeways and surrounding major thoroughfares.
+- will provide significant improvements for low-income, elderly and transit-dependent persons living in the Corridor area. - 2.
+Implementation of the Project will result in a reduction of vehicle miles per day and reduction of auto air pollutants. - 3.
+The Project will relieve congestion on the already over capacity I-405 San Diego and the I-10 Santa Monica Freeways and surrounding major thoroughfares.
 In addition, it will reduce the parking demands in the Westside area by providing an alternative means of transportation, competitive in rush-hour travel times with the automobile. - 4.
 The Project will be a major link in the existing county-wide rail transit system, and will thereby provide alternative means of transportation during fuel crises and increased future traffic congestion. - 5.
-The Project will meet the need for improved transit service of the significant transit-dependent population within the Project area.
+The Project will meet the need for improved transit service of the significant transitdependent population within the Project area.